 As part of this package of measures, FA 2013 introduced an extension to the capital gains tax (CGT) regime by introducing a CGT charge on disposals on or after 6 April 2013 of property interests falling within the scope of ATED by both resident and non-resident non-natural persons (NNPs).
 This Practice Note summarises the CGT charge on ATED-related gains (referred to as the ATED CGT charge).
 With effect from 6 April 2019, the ATED CGT charge is abolished.
 From this date, most NNPs pay corporation tax on chargeable gains arising from immovable property.
 For more detail on this and rebasing for gains that would have been subject to the ATED CGT charge, see Practice Note: Non-residents and tax on chargeable gains from 6 April 2019—gains and UK immovable property.

-The ATED CGT charge was enacted by FA 2013, Sch 25 which
+The ATED CGT charge was enacted by FA 2013, Sch 25 which provides for various amendments

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.